snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 }
 {% endhighlight %}

-We define `inDir` as the path of the directory with all our data files (Spark [supports wildcards](https://spark.apache.org/docs/latest/programming-guide.html#external-datasets)).
+We define `inDir` as the path of the directory with all our data files - Spark [supports wildcards](https://spark.apache.org/docs/latest/programming-guide.html#external-datasets).
 We can now load the data:

 {% highlight scala %}
 val inDir = "/path/to/data/*"